Introduction

 Sustainability Impact on EU Food Law

 The growing need for sustainability and transparency has had an influence throughout the food industry, prompting a shift in practices, regulations, and consumer expectations.
 As concerns about climate change, resource depletion, and ethical sourcing increase, the food sector faces pressure to adopt greener and more transparent options.
-Beyond, DPP, which does not directly affect the food industry, new initiatives and legislation aimed at fostering a more sustainable food system:
+Beyond, DPP, which does not directly affect the food industry, new initiatives and legislation aimed at fostering a more sustainable :

 Farm-to-Fork Strategy